-The data reduction will be performed with the instrument scientist, who will explain the fundamental steps and provide the reflectivity, R, vs. the vertical component of the momentum transfer, Q_z .
+The data reduction will be performed with the instrument scientist, who will explain the fundamental steps and provide the reflectivity, R, vs. the vertical momentum transfer $Q_z$ .

 4.3 Data evaluation

 Data evaluation of the measured reflectivities strongly depends on the system under investigation.
 For a simple system composed of a single interface or two interfaces, some of the characteristics may be obtained through a simple analysis of the pattern, such as position of maxima, distance between two consecutive maxima, position of the critical angle, etc.